 Going to a Nationals game in Washington DC is something I LOVE to do when the weather gets nice!

-If you’re a tourist or a local that’s never been, I totally recommend going to a Nationals game a least once (at Nationals Park).
+If you’re a tourist or a local that’s never been, I totally recommend going to a Nationals game a least once (at Nationals Park) in Washington DC.
 Yes, yes you must – if only for the drinking.
 Seriously.
-I’ve been to quite a few and here’s my tips & tricks to having a grand ole’ time and showing your “Natitude!”
+I’ve been to quite a few and here are my tips & tricks for having a grand ole’ time and showing your “Natitude!”